Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Core price was about 1%.
 Pricing in our energy and Intermodal business continues to be under pressure given the competitiveness in those respective markets.
 We expect these challenges to continue throughout the first part of 2017 before beginning to strengthen later in the year, assuming market conditions improve.
 Excluding Coal and Intermodal, pricing in our other business lines was in the 2% to 3% range for the quarter.
 And for the full year, we are on track with our pricing initiatives to generate a revenue benefit that exceeds our inflation costs.
 Our strategy of pricing our service product based on the value proposition it represents in the competitive marketplace at levels that generate a reinvestable return remains intact.

 Turning now to the operating expense.
 Slide 20 provides a summary of our operating expenses for the quarter.
 Compensation and benefits expense increased 4% versus 2016.
-The increase was primarily driven by a combination of higher wage and benefit inflation, higher volume, and weather related costs.
+The increase was primarily driven by a combination of higher wage and benefit inflation, higher volume, and weather-related costs.
 Labor inflation was about 5% in the quarter.
-Partially offsetting higher volumes were solid productivity gains and a smaller capital work force resulting in total work force levels declining 4% in the quarter versus last year or about 1600 employees less.
+Partially offsetting higher volumes were solid productivity gains and a smaller capital work force resulting in total work force levels declining 4% in the quarter versus last year or about 1,600 employees less.
 For the remainder of 2017, we do expect force levels to adjust with volume but will also reflect ongoing productivity initiatives.

 Fuel expense totaled $460 million, up 44% when compared to last year.
 Higher diesel fuel prices and a 7% increase in gross ton miles drove the increase in fuel expense for the quarter.
 Compared to the first quarter of last year, our fuel consumption rate improved 4% while our average fuel price increased 40% to $1.75 per gallon.
 Purchased services and materials expense decreased 1% to $566 million.
 The reduction was primarily driven by lower joint facility expenses and locomotive material costs.

 Looking at our cash flow.
 Cash from operations for the first quarter totaled about $1.9 billion, down $290 million when compared to last year.
 The decrease in cash was primarily related to a lower bonus depreciation benefit.
 Taking a look at adjusted debt levels, the all-in adjusted debt balance totaled $17.8 billion at quarter end.
 This does not include the $1 billion of new debt which closed just after the quarter end.
-We finished the first quarter with an adjusted debt to EBITDA ratio of around 1.9 times and this keeps us close to our target ratio of just under two times.
+We finished the first quarter with an adjusted debt to EBITDA ratio of around 1.9 times, and this keeps us close to our target ratio of just under two times.
 Dividend payments for the quarter totaled nearly $500 million, compared to $465 million last year.
 This includes a 10% dividend increase per share which occurred in the fourth quarter of 2016.

 In addition to dividends, we also bought back over 7.5 million shares totaling $800 million, an increase of around 12% over last year.
-And since initialing share repurchases in 2007, we have repurchased nearly 30% of our outstanding shares.
+And since initiating share repurchases in 2007, we have repurchased nearly 30% of our outstanding shares.
 And between our dividend payments and our share repurchases, we returned about $1.3 billion to our shareholders in the first quarter, which represented just over 120% of first quarter net income.

 On the productivity side, our G55+0 initiatives yielded around $90 million of productivity in the quarter.
 A couple of examples of our productivity include effectively leveraging volume growth that we achieved in the quarter, reducing locomotive servicing and repair costs, turning back leased equipment no longer required, and furthering our efforts to be more efficient on our support functions.
 With these results, we continue to progress as expected and we are on track to meet our $350 million to $400 million productivity goal for the full year.
 Looking forward, we still expect full year volume growth to be up in the low single digit range.
 Second quarter volumes could be a little stronger driven primarily by the benefit of an easier comparison year-over-year.